Blakemagne/manuals/og_man/locale.md

        int_prefix="1"
        telephone-codeset="UTF-8"

-       The  following  example  compiles a custom locale from the ./wrk directory with the localedef(1) utility under the $HOME/.locale directory, then tests the result with the date(1) command, and then sets the environment variables LOCPATH and LANG in the shell profile file so that the custom locale will be used in the subsequent user sessions:
+       The following example compiles a custom locale from the ./wrk directory with the localedef(1) utility under the $HOME/.locale  directory,  then tests  the  result with the date(1) command, and then sets the environ‐ ment variables LOCPATH and LANG in the shell profile file so  that  the custom locale will be used in the subsequent user sessions:

        $ mkdir -p $HOME/.locale
        $ I18NPATH=./wrk/ localedef -f UTF-8 -i fi_SE $HOME/.locale/fi_SE.UTF-8